Owen Newman - Counselling and Psychotherapy

 My approach is to provide a confidential, non-judgemental space where we can talk through your experiences to gain clarity and insight, and develop a plan of manageable steps you can take to deal with problems in a way that brings you genuine change.

-I specialise in a combination of therapeutic approaches: Rational Emotive Behavioural Therapy (REBT), Acceptance and Commitment Therapy (ACT), Cognitive Therapy (CT) and Mindfulness-Based Cognitive Behavioural Therapy (MBCBT).
+I specialise in a combination of therapeutic approaches: Rational Emotive Behavioural Therapy (REBT), Acceptance and Commitment Therapy (ACT), Cognitive Therapy (CT) and Mindfulness-Based Cognitive Behavioural Therapy.

-These are practical, evidence-based approaches in the tradition of cognitive behavioural counselling and psychotherapy (CBT) that focus on helping you take consistent action to create positive change and remain resilient when you face challenges.
+These are practical, evidence-based approaches in the tradition of cognitive behavioural counselling and psychotherapy (CBT) with a focus on helping you take consistent steps towards positive change and remain resilient at difficult times.
+I work in an integrative way, adapting these approaches to suit your individual needs and preferences.

 If you are experiencing any of the following issues, please call me on 07956 283 702 for a confidential conversation about how I can help you or email me at owen@owennewman.co.uk: